justinn79/to-do-list/README.md

 An application where users can add, edit, delete and filter their todos.

 ## Built with:
-* React: Frontend framework for the UI
+* React - Frontend framework for the UI
-* Firebase: To store the todos
+* Firebase - To store the todos

 # Screenshots 📷